Depo Provera Lawsuit Settlements

 Our lawyers review many studies in drug litigations.
 One of the big numbers is the odds ratio.
 The odds ratio represents the likelihood of developing a condition among users compared to non-users.
 For example, an odds ratio of 2 would mean that users are approximately twice as likely to develop the condition.

 In this case, the study looked at medroxyprogesterone acetate (MPA), which is Depo-Provera.
-For MPA, nine cases exposed out of 18,061 total cases (0.05%) vs. 11 controls exposed out of 90,305 total controls (0.01%).
+For MPA, nine cases were exposed out of 18,061 total cases (0.05%) vs. 11 controls were exposed out of 90,305 total controls (0.01%).
 That is a stunning odds ratio of 5.55.
-You rarely see a tort claim where there is a study as strong as this one.
+You rarely see a tort claim with a study as strong as this one.

 Previous Studies Put Pfizer on Notice of a Problem